Plan the conversation carefully.

 Warm

-I care about how this lands, and I still need to talk about a crossed boundary clearly.
+I care about how this lands, and I still need to talk about what to do clearly.

 Direct

-The issue is a crossed boundary.
+The issue is what to do.
 My request is this one next step, not a debate about everything.

 By text

 I want to slow this down.
-Can we return to a crossed boundary when we can keep it to one topic?
+Can we return to what to do when we can keep it to one topic?

 Short worksheet